chainguard-images/images/images/php/README.md

 ### Application Setup for End Users

-When creating a Dockerfile to extend from these images, the recommended approach is to set up a multi-stage build so that you're able to install your Composer dependencies on a separate environment and then copy the files over to a distroless image.
+When creating a Dockerfile to extend from these images, the recommended approach is to set up a multi-stage build so that you're able to install your Composer dependencies on a separate environment and then copy the files over to a smaller production image.

 The following example demonstrates how to do that: